 This is a large part of our savings.
 Every year we grow cucumbers, banana peppers, green peppers, tomatoes, corn, green beans.
 I can green beans, freeze corn and peppers, make pickles from my cucumbers, and I can use the tomatoes for tomato juice and sauces, canned stewed tomatoes, etc. This year, our strawberry plants are producing really well and we’ve picked around 2 gallons or so of strawberries.
 If you can’t (or don’t want to) grow your own garden, purchase produce in season when it’s usually sold at rock bottom prices.

 Meal planning is a great way to help the grocery budget.
 It puts you in complete control.
-I can plan my meals based on what’s in my cabinet, what’s on sale, etc.
+I can plan my meals based on our schedule (in order to avoid eating out!), what’s in my cabinet, what’s on sale, etc.

 Stick to your list!

 Most impulse buys tend to be more expensive, and items that you wouldn’t plan to purchase because they aren’t a good value.
 Never go shopping on an empty stomach, and stick to your list.